springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/intro.md

+**Course Overview**

 With Kubernetes, everything from deployment to monitoring to scaling is more standardized and inherently easier to automate.
 This presents the possibility to achieve a more effective and comprehensive Continuous Integration (CI) and Continuous Delivery (CD) experience.
 We can incorporate the practice of infrastructure-as-code and take advantage of a flourishing ecosystem of tools to improve and fully automate our application deployment strategies.

-In this course, we'll explore some options for Kubernetes-centric tooling, including Tekton, Kustomize, and ArgoCD, and see how GitOps can be leveraged for CI/CD.
+Throughout these scenarios, we'll explore some options for Kubernetes-centric tooling, including Tekton, Kustomize, and ArgoCD, and see how GitOps can be leveraged for CI/CD.

+**Scenario 1: Intro Worflow and Prereuisites Setup**

+By the end of this scenario, you will have two new GitHub repos: sample app source code, and sample app deployment "ops" files.
+You will also understand the basic flow that needs to be automated: _**change code --> build image --> update ops files --> deploy**_.

 **Pre-requisites**